 - Hormones require certain foods and a healthy lifestyle to help keep them in balance.

-- A healthy body should naturally eliminate unwanted hormones; a build up of unwanted hormones can create a situation of imbalance in the first place.
+- A healthy body should naturally eliminate unwanted hormones as they can otherwise create a situation of imbalance.

 Diet & Lifestyle Changes

-What changes can be made to help better hormone balancing in the case of menstrual bloating?
+What changes can be made to help improve hormone balancing in the case of menstrual bloating?